Tems-py/proxy-bot/README.md

 2. Open main.py with text editor
 3. In last line replace TOKEN with your discord bot token
 4. Save and run main.py
+# commands
+There is only one comamnd that sends you HTML proxies -proxy